chilliwebs/MineControlRemote/README.md

 * The Port 3210 needs to be open on the streamers computer

 ## Usage
-In order for MineControl to work you need to have the MineControl twitch live popout window open, and the minecontrolremote running on your streaming computer.
-You can open this window from your "Stream Manager", on the right side there are "Quick Actions" and MineControl should be visible (if you installed it under "Extensions -> My Extensions").
-There are 3 different ways to run the minecontrolremote service: windows exe, python script, and Docker container.
+In order for StreamCraft to work you need to have the StreamCraft twitch live popout window open, and the streamcraftremote running on your streaming computer.
+You can open this window from your "Stream Manager", on the right side there are "Quick Actions" and StreamCraft should be visible (if you installed it under "Extensions -> My Extensions").
+There are 3 different ways to run the streamcraftremote service: windows exe, python script, and Docker container.

 ### Windows
-Download the pre compiled version of minecontrolremote.exe under Release.
-And double click the minecontrolremote.exe.
-It will open a command terminal and also create a log of transactions and actions triggered by your viewers under minecontrolremote.log
+Download the pre compiled version of streamcraftremote.exe under Release.
+And double click the streamcraftremote.exe.
+It will open a command terminal and also create a log of transactions and actions triggered by your viewers under streamcraftremote.log

 ### Python (supports multiple OS)
 Download this GitHub repo as a zip file (see the green "code" button, and select "Download ZIP") \
 Next download python [(download here)]([https://www.python.org/downloads/]).
 You can then run pip to install the dependencies and run the script using the commands below:
 > pip install -r requirements.txt \
-python minecontrolremote.py
+python streamcraftremote.py

 ### Docker
 Download this GitHub repo as a zip file (see the green "code" button, and select "Download ZIP") \
-You will then need to download Docker or Docker Desktop [(download here)]([https://www.docker.com/products/docker-desktop]) And from here you have 2 options you can individually run the docker containers for a minecraft server and minecontrolremote using the following commands:
+You will then need to download Docker or Docker Desktop [(download here)]([https://www.docker.com/products/docker-desktop]) And from here you have 2 options you can individually run the docker containers for a minecraft server and streamcraftremote using the following commands:
 * Note: that rcon options are already specified for you, and you can change the RCON_PASSWORD.
-Just remember the password and port you pick because those are needed when setting up the MineControl extension on your Twitch extension dashboard.
+Just remember the password and port you pick because those are needed when setting up the StreamCraft extension on your Twitch extension dashboard.
 You can read more information on this minecraft server container here https://github.com/itzg/docker-minecraft-server

 For the minecraft server:
 > docker run -d -p 25565:25565 -p 25575:25575 -e ENABLE_RCON=true -e RCON_PASSWORD=secret -e BROADCAST_RCON_TO_OPS=FALSE -e EULA=TRUE --name mc itzg/minecraft-server

-For the minecontrolremote service (these commands need to be executed in the folder where you downloaded minecontrolremote source from GitHub):
+For the streamcraftremote service (these commands need to be executed in the folder where you downloaded streamcraftremote source from GitHub):
-> docker build -t minecontrolremote . \
+> docker build -t streamcraftremote . \
-docker run -it -p 3210:3210 --name minecontrolremote minecontrolremote
+docker run -it -p 3210:3210 --name streamcraftremote streamcraftremote

-Another option is to run the docker-compose.yaml supplied which will start up both the minecraft server and minecontrolremote for you
+Another option is to run the docker-compose.yaml supplied which will start up both the minecraft server and streamcraftremote for you
 * Note: that rcon options are specified in the docker-compose.yaml
 > docker compose up

-(this command needs to be executed in the folder where you downloaded minecontrolremote source from GitHub)
+(this command needs to be executed in the folder where you downloaded streamcraftremote source from GitHub)

 ## Configure
 Navigate to your extensions in your twitch streamer dashboard and click configure (looks like a gear icon).
 From here you need to specify: